- West County Center

 - Drew leads Business Development initiatives for IT operational and technical support contracts for businesses, healthcare, federal & state government agencies, and nonprofit organizations.
 His experience and responsibilities span IT consulting practices, System Integration efforts, and Managed Project solutions.

-- Frank Alaniz, Career Center Supervisor, Missouri Career Center
+- Frank Alaniz, Missouri Workforce Regional Liaison, Missouri Career Center

 - Frank is the Workforce Development representative for state and community initiatives in the development of training, educational, and career counseling services.
 He also serves as a project manager for web-based case management programs, and client and business related tools.
 As an instructor he teaches web-based applications, as well as productivity and career counseling applications.

-- Christine Cento, Change & Release Manager, Scottrade, Inc.
+- Christine Cento, Manager, Project & Release Management, Scottrade, Inc.

 - Christine provides oversight and direction for her team that manages changes to many of Scottrade's production applications.
 Her responsibilities include managing application changes that affect production environments, implementing processes, and developing team leadership roles and project management skills.
 Christine has over 15 years of IT experience in both management and technical arenas.